dwarvesf/playbook/operations/our-metrics-for-performance-review.md

 ---
-title: Our Metrics For Performance Review
+title: Our metrics for performance review
 date: 2016-04-04
 description: Performance is a final value that will be calculated from other metrics.
 This value will help to indicate how good all the activities we've done to make the company could grow.
 authors: